ElkeJohannes/Recipe-to-grow/README.md

 ---

 Recipe to grow is a website where users can share their favorite plant based recipes.
 Additionally, users can find links to products in my webshop (external site) for plants, that are appropriate to the recipe.
+--- Disclaimer: Data on the site, including seeds and plants, is dummy data.
+Recipes are copied from other sites and will be removed after succesful grading of the project.

 **-- [See live site on Heroku](http://recipe-to-grow.herokuapp.com/) --**